lietu/stream-manager/README.md

 You'll need an OAuth token, and a Twitch app registered.

 The OAuth token should have the `chat_login` -scope.
 Probably will use the `channel_subscriptions` -scope in the future too.
-You can probably use the one https://twitchapps.com/tmi/ generates, just remove the `oauth:` -prefix.
+You can get an OAuth token by opening the page http://localhost:60006 and following the instructions after starting the stream manager.

 Create your Developer Application at https://www.twitch.tv/settings/connections and get it's Client ID.